nkeor/human_bytes/README.md

 assert_eq!(human_bytes(550_000_u32), "550 KB".to_string());
 ```

-The crate is dependency-free, but if you want an +/- 15% speed improvement, there's a `fast` feature
+The crate is dependency-free, but you can boost the speed by enabling the `fast` feature,
-that uses [lexical](https://github.com/Alexhuszagh/rust-lexical) instead of `std::format!`
+which switches from using `std::format!` to [ryu](https://github.com/dtolnay/ryu)
-in the number-to-string conversion
+to convert floats to strings.

 ```toml
 [dependencies]